 Lawn cultures are prepared by flooding the surface of the plate with a liquid culture or suspension of the bacterium, pipetting off the excess inoculum, and incubating the plate.
 Alternatively, the surface of the plate may be inoculated by applying a swab soaked in the bacterial culture or suspension.
 After incubation, lawn culture provides a uniform growth of the bacterium.

-i.
-Antibiotic susceptibility testing: It is useful for antibiotic susceptibility testing by disk diffusion
+- Antibiotic susceptibility testing: It is useful for antibiotic susceptibility testing by disk diffusion method

 Stroke culture is made in tubes containing agar slope or slant.
 Slopes are seeded by lightly smearing the surface of agar with a loop in a zig-zag pattern taking care not to cut the agar.
 It is employed for providing pure growth of the bacterium for slide agglutination and other diagnostic tests.

-The preparation of the stab cultures, a suitable medium such as nutrient gelatin or glucose agar is punctured with a long, straight, charged wire into the centre of the medium and withdrawing it in the same line to avoid splitting the medium.
+In the preparation of the stab cultures, a suitable medium such as nutrient gelatin or glucose agar is punctured with a long, straight, charged wire into the center of the medium and withdrawing in the same line to avoid splitting the medium.
 The medium is allowed to set, with the tube in the upright position, providing a flat surface at the top of the medium.

 After incubation, colonies will grow within the nutrient agar (from cells suspended in the nutrient medium as the agar solidifies) as well as on the surface of the agar plate and can be enumerated using colony counters

-i.
-Blood culture and for sterility: Large inocula can be employed and hence this method is adopted for blood culture and for sterility tests, where the concentration of bacteria in the inocula are expected to
+- Blood culture and for sterility: Large inocula can be employed and hence this method is adopted for blood culture and for sterility tests, where the concentration of bacteria in the inocula is expected to be small.

 - Dilution in the medium For inocula containing antibiotics and other inhibitory substances liquid cultures are preferable, as these are rendered ineffective by dilution in the medium.